hsaghir/hsaghir.github.io/_posts/data_science/-2017-08-07-variational-inference.md

 - Use score function estimator with control variates - Add further variance reductions based on experimental evidence

+##### Reparameterization trick
+The reparameterization trick helps with a low variance estimate of the gradient for continuous variables.
+However, encounters problems for discrete and categorical variables since we cannot backpropagate gradients through discrete nodes in the computational graph.
+The Gumbel-softmax trick helps in the reparameterization of categorical variables:
+- a nice reparameterization for a discrete (or categorical) variable comes from the Gumbel distribution.
+The reparameterized categorical variable is a function of a sample from the Gumbel distribution i.e. $$y \approx \argmax_k (\log \alpha_k + G_k)$$.
+    + Draw a sample noise from Gumble distribution by transforming a sample from the uniform distribution i.e. $$G = -\log(-\log(U))$$ where $$U \approx Unif[0,1]$$
+    + add it to category weights $$\log \alpha_k$$
+    + take the value that produces the maximum as a categorical sample
+- Althought the resulting reparameterized function is not continuous, it can be approximated with the softmax function indexed with a temperature parameter.
+    + apply softmax to the produced values from Gumble instead of just taking the maximum.

 ### Parameterization using deep nets and amortizing inference

 - we represent the conditional distribution with a deep neural network $$p_\theta (x|z) = N(DNN_\theta (x))$$ to enable arbitarily complex distribution on $$X$$.